Chat with us on WhatsApp

 How long is the downtime for crown hair transplant surgery?

-Some of the most common questions we get are about the crown hair transplant timeline for recovery and results.
 You can anticipate returning to your regular activities within a few days and engaging in more intense physical activities within two weeks after your treatment.

 For more information on what to expect post-surgery, refer to our comprehensive post-operation hair growth and recovery guide for FUE transplants.
+You can also read through our in-depth post-operative aftercare instructions.

 How long does it take to see the results?

 It’s important to understand that hair regrowth after an FUE transplant on the crown can vary from person to person.
 Patients typically notice the emergence of new hair growth approximately three months after the hair transplant procedure.
-The new hairs may appear very fine, transparent, short and wispy, but will typically normalise and become more prominent over time.
+The new hairs may appear very fine, transparent, short and wispy but will typically normalise and become more prominent over time.

 See some of the FUE hair transplant results we’ve achieved in our gallery.